EnigmaVSSUT/EnigmaNewWebsite/README.md

 **DEMO_HERE** : https://enigmavssut.github.io/EnigmaNewWebsite/.

 ## Change Log:
 1. Positioned Enigma-logo-particles as a responsive background.

+## Known Issues:
+1. Entry1: Particles are not responding to hover: being behind of other divs/containers.

 ## Work to be done :hammer_and_wrench: